tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/User Manual.md

   <img src="./Figures/MainPage.jpg" title="main-page-representation" width=80%></img>
 </div><br>

 * Only button *Choose a text file* is available for clicking, because none of the needed parameters are defined.
-After inserting all parameters, all button works.
+After inserting the first 7 parameters, all button works. *Saved figure name* is optional.

 * As configuration, there are two types to define the parameters.
 For *Graph name, Max cycles, Highlight Touch, Min range of cell, Max range of cell*, entered values are only numbers.
 The rest could be entered with text and number operated as string type.